 He had been in hospital for a short while, and was fed up of being in a dependent state.
 In punjabi, he confided in me.
 He vented his frustrations and fears.
 I empathised with him, and provided the much needed reassurance he needed.
 He was nothing short of grateful once we had delivered the required care.
 As I was about to leave his cubicle, he stopped me and gave me blessings, calling me his daughter.
 Of course I did explain to him that there was no need to thank me as it was my duty.
 Regardless, he kept showering myself and my colleague with compliments and words of gratitude.

 When I spoke to him in Punjabi, I restored a sense of comfort within him.
-Similar to comfort of having a sense of being at home.
-We forget as children of imigrants the sacrifices the generations before us made for us to have a good life in a different country with a good education and unlimited opportunities.
-Our parents and grandparents left the comforts of being in a country where they could easily communicate with everyone to come to a new country where tasks as simple as going to the shops could be a challenge due to the unfamiliar language spoken by everyone else.
+Similar to the comfort of having a sense of being at home.
+We sometimes forget, as children of imigrants, the sacrifices the generations before us made for us to have a good life in a different country with a good education and unlimited opportunities.
+Our parents and grandparents left the comforts of being in a country where they could easily communicate with everyone, to come to a new country where tasks as simple as going to the shops could be a challenge due to the unfamiliar language spoken by everyone else.

 This just shows the importance of staying in touch with your own culture.
 My ability to speak Punjabi is most definitely not the greatest, but I do make a conscious effort to try.
 It’s important for the youth of every culture to actively engage in their respective cultures and maintain their ability to speak their native language.
 We don’t want there to be a communication gap between the oldest and youngest generation; we want to avoid alienation between generations.

 I am a firm believer in doing things for yourself.
 By this, I mean working hard to achieve your goals to make you proud of YOURSELF.
 But in order to do this you have to remain motivated.
 Sometimes it’s hard to motivate yourself with just the sense of self achievement.
 At times like this, I call upon the motivation of making those who mean the world to me proud.